216Giorgiy/storage-cli-getting-started/README.md

 # Getting Started with Azure Storage in Azure CLI

 Demonstrates how to use the Azure Storage service in Azure CLI (v0.9.19).
-If you are looking for a sample for the new, and enhanced Azure CLI 2.0, click [here](https://github.com/Azure-Samples/storage-cli-2-getting-started/).
+If you are looking for a sample with the new, and enhanced Azure CLI 2.0, click [here](https://github.com/Azure-Samples/storage-cli-2-getting-started/).

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)